Chocó Department: Geography

-The Choco Department makes up most of the ecoregion known as El Chocó that extends from Panama to Ecuador.
+The Chocó Department makes up most of the ecoregion known as El Chocó that extends from Panama to Ecuador.

-The municipality of Joraw holds the Highest Average Annual Precipitation record measured at 523.6 inches (13,300 mm) which makes it the wettest place in the world.
-Three large rivers drain the Choco Department, the Atratus (which runs north, with tributaries that also flow north), the St. John, and the Boudaw.
+The municipality of Lloró holds the record for the world’s highest average annual precipitation, measured at 13,300 mm which makes it the wettest place in the world.
+Three large rivers drain the Chocó Department, the Atrato (which runs north, with tributaries that also flow north), the San Juan, and the Baudó.
 Each has many tributaries.
-The Boudaw Mountains on the coast and the inland Western Mountain Range are cut by low valleys, with an altitude less than 1,000 meters, that form most of the territory.
+The Baudó Mountains on the coast and the inland Cordillera Occidental are cut by low valleys, with an altitude less than 1,000 meters, that form most of the territory.
 Most of the Chocó is thick rainforest.
 Much of the wood for Colombia's internal consumption is harvested from the Chocó, with a small percentage harvested for export.

 Chocó Department produces the majority of Colombia's significant platinum output (28,359 ounces of platinum in 2011).
 Chocó is also Colombia's top gold-producing region (653,625 ounces in 2011).
 In the late 19th century, it attracted a variety of miners from many countries seeking to make their fortunes in gold.

+Biodiversity

+The Chocó is a Key Biodiversity Area (KBA).
+According to the United Nations Development Program, it contains the 'greatest plant biodiversity on the planet (and) twenty-five percent of the plant and bird species living in this region are endemic.'
+Globally, Chocó is among 25 regions classified as priority biodiversity hotspots.

+Threats to this rich biodiversity, despite the region's conservation priority status, are many.
+Approximately 80% of the forest has been converted to other uses, such as slash-and-burn and intensive agriculture, inappropriate and illegal logging, and cattle ranching.

+Measuring the extent of biodiversity loss in Chocó thus far was previously difficult due to the remoteness of most of the region.
+However, with advances in LiDAR imaging and the efforts of various nonprofit conservation organizations, there is much documentation to identify and quantify the environmental degradation and biodiversity loss.

+For example, a 2019 analysis of more than 80,000 ha of LiDAR samples to quantify the vegetation structure, disturbance, and elevation in Chocó forests, a loss of more than 115 million tons of dry biomass, or 58 million tons of carbon was documented.

+El Pangán ProAves Reserve, in the biogeographic region of Chocó, charged with protecting area's biodiversity, with special consideration of protecting bird species, is greatly challenged and not sufficiently equipped to meet the numerous conservation threats to a great diversity of fauna and flora that include 300 bird species.
+Forest degradation takes at least 50 years to regenerate, and regeneration efforts are not keeping pace with the rate of further deforestation.
+Soil erosion, negative effects on species' feeding and reproductive cycles, fragmentation of habitat, and loss of species are all consequences of this large-scale deforestation.